zowe/docs-site/docs/user-guide/api-mediation/configuration-api-mediation-standalone.md

  support this setup.

 Once Zowe is installed, use the following procedure to limit which components start.
-Keep in mind that Zowe System Services are needed for some of the functionalities of the API Mediation Layer such as Client Certificates or OIDC
+Keep in mind that Zowe System Services are needed for some of the functionalities of the API Mediation Layer such as SAF IDT tokens.

 **Follow these steps:**